Library of interesting images and discussion related to pump and irrigation problems,

 Spa-Contractor-damage-2---W.jpg

 This is damage caused by a spa / pool company installation and was not discovered till the contractors had already been paid and left the jobsite.
 It was determined the damage was on a single pipe laid on the underneath side of a mass of pipes.
-The repair was made by excavating deep underneath all the pipe work so that a professional could slither in upside down on his back and examine the underside of the piping to repair the leak.
+The irrigation repair was made by excavating deep underneath all the pipe work so that the irrigator could slither in upside down on his back and examine the underside of the piping to repair the leak.

 Further images on the spa / pool company damage below.